Skip to main content

 How Insurers Exploit the Named Perils Limitation

-When a contents claim is filed under an HO-3, the named perils limitation gives insurers several avenues to deny or reduce the claim:
+When a personal property claim is filed under an HO-3, the named perils limitation gives insurers several avenues to deny or reduce the claim:

-- Splitting covered and uncovered portions— When multiple factors contribute to a loss, the insurer may argue that some of the contents damage was caused by a named peril (covered) and some by an unnamed cause (not covered), then pay only a fraction of the total loss.
+• Splitting covered and uncovered portions— When multiple factors contribute to a loss, the insurer may argue that some of the personal property damage was caused by a named peril (covered) and some by an unnamed cause (not covered), then pay only a fraction of the total loss.

-- Applying wear-and-tear arguments— The insurer may argue that the contents damage was caused by gradual deterioration, wear and tear, or lack of maintenance rather than a sudden named peril event.
+• Applying wear-and-tear arguments— The insurer may argue that the personal property damage was caused by gradual deterioration, wear and tear, or lack of maintenance rather than a sudden named peril event.
 Even when a named peril clearly contributed, the insurer may attribute a portion of the damage to pre-existing conditions to reduce the payout.

 Each of these tactics is more effective under named perils coverage than it would be under open perils, because the burden of proof already rests on the policyholder.
 The insurer does not need to prove anything — it only needs to create enough doubt about whether the policyholder has met their burden.